China

 Conducting Research

-The Carter Center produces original scholarship that provides action-oriented insights for advancing U.S.-China engagement.
+The Carter Center produces scholarship that provides action-oriented insights for advancing U.S.-China engagement.
 This includes working with numerous other think tanks and nongovernmental organizations on the “Finding Firmer Ground” report series.
-The Center also conducts research on Chinese public opinion about the United States and international conflicts.
+The Center also conducts research on Chinese public opinion about the U.S. and international conflicts.

 Reducing Misperception

-The China Focus organizes a range of activities designed to enhance mutual understanding of American and Chinese interests.
-These include closed-door dialogues between scholars and opinion leaders, public webinars, an annual conference involving young scholars, and online content that explores key sources of misunderstanding in U.S.-China relations.
+China Focus organizes a range of activities to enhance mutual understanding of American and Chinese interests.
+These include closed-door dialogues between scholars and opinion leaders, public webinars, an annual conference with young scholars, and online content that explores key sources of misunderstanding in U.S.-China relations.

-Its research and programming has been cited across the internet, including by The Guardian, Bloomberg, the Washington Post, the New York Times, the Atlantic, Foreign Affairs, Foreign Policy, War on the Rocks, The Diplomat, The China Project, and more.
+Its research and programming have been cited by The Guardian, Bloomberg, The Washington Post, The New York Times, The Atlantic, Foreign Affairs, Foreign Policy, War on the Rocks, The Diplomat, The China Project, and more.

 In 2000, The Carter Center helped launch a website on village self-government in China that quickly became one of the most comprehensive websites on grassroots democracy in China.
 In the following decade, the Center launched ChinaElections.org, which became the most visited political reform portal inside and outside China, along with ChinaTransparency.org.